Elisha Gray: Biography and early inventions

 He was elected as a member to the American Philosophical Society in 1878.

+On July 31, 1888, Gray patented the telautograph, an analog precursor to the modern fax machine.
+Gray's patent stated that the telautograph would allow "one to transmit his own handwriting to a distant point over a two-wire circuit."
+It was the first facsimile machine in which the stylus was controlled by horizontal and vertical bars.
+The telautograph was first publicly exhibited at the 1893 World's Columbian Exposition held in Chicago.

 Telephone

 Because of Samuel White's opposition to Gray working on the telephone, Gray did not tell anybody about his invention for transmitting voice sounds until February 11, 1876 (Friday).
 The only remaining proof is a drawing he made on that day.
 Gray requested that his patent lawyer William D. Baldwin prepare a "caveat" for filing at the US Patent Office.
 A caveat was like a provisional patent application with drawings and description but without a request for examination.

 On Monday morning February 14, 1876, Gray signed and had notarized the caveat that described a telephone that used a liquid transmitter.
 Baldwin then submitted the caveat to the US Patent Office.
 That same morning a lawyer for Alexander Graham Bell submitted Bell's patent application.
 Which application arrived first is hotly disputed, although Gray believed that his caveat arrived a few hours before Bell's application.
 Bell's lawyers in Washington, DC, had been waiting with Bell's patent application for months, under instructions not to file it in the USA until it had been filed in Britain first.
 (At the time, Britain would only issue patents on discoveries not previously patented elsewhere.)

 According to Evenson, during the weekend of February 12–14, 1876, before either caveat or application had been filed in the patent office, Bell's lawyer learned about the liquid transmitter idea in Gray's caveat that would be filed early Monday morning February 14.
 Bell's lawyer then added seven sentences describing the liquid transmitter and a variable resistance claim to Bell's draft application.
 After the lawyer's clerk recopied the draft as a finished patent application, Bell's lawyer hand-delivered the finished application to the patent office just before noon Monday, a few hours after Gray's caveat was delivered by Gray's lawyer.
 Bell's lawyer requested that Bell's application be immediately recorded and hand-delivered to the examiner on Monday so that later Bell could claim it had arrived first.
 Bell was in Boston at this time and was not aware that his application had been filed.